An elementary approach to rigorous approximation of invariant measures: Implementing the algorithm

 \subsection{Computing the Ulam approximation}

-To compute the matrix of the Ulam approximation, we have developed an algorithm that computes the entries of the matrix $P_k$ with a rigorous error bound.
-The computed matrix will be called $\Pi $.
-Now let us see how our algorithm computes a matrix $\Pi '$ which is preliminary to obtain $\Pi$.
+To compute the matrix of the Ulam approximation, we have developed an algorithm that computes, with a rigorous algorithm, the entries of a matrix $\tilde{P}_k$ which approximates $P_k$.
+Now let us see how our algorithm computes a matrix $\tilde{P}_k '$ which is preliminary to obtain $\tilde{P}_k$.
 Our algorithm computes each entry and the error associated to each entry, in a way that the maximum of all these errors is is bounded by a certain quantity $\varepsilon$.
-The algorithm to compute the entries of the matrix consider each interval $I_i$ of the partition and consider two main cases: if $T$ is monotone on $I_i$, we can compute an approximation to $P_{ij}$ following Algorithm \ref{alg:monotone} described below; if $T$ has a discontinuity in $I_i$ we use Algorithm \ref{alg:discontinuity} also described below.
+To compute the entries $P'_{ij}$ of the matrix consider each interval $I_i$ of the partition and consider two main cases: if $T$ is monotone on $I_i$, we can follow Algorithm \ref{alg:monotone}; if $T$ has a discontinuity in $I_i$ we use Algorithm \ref{alg:discontinuity}.
 In the algorithms $\nu$ is an input costant, which is used to control the error on the coefficients.

 The maximum of all the $\varepsilon_{ij}$ is really important for all our estimates: we are going to denote it by $\varepsilon$.